-At this depth, the effect of the wind can be neglected, however, the mass flux, also a source term in (6.58), must be accounted for.
+At this depth, the effect of the wind can be neglected, however, the mass flux, also a source term of potential vorticity in (6.70), must be accounted for.
 Stommel postulated a large-scale, extremely slow upwelling in the deep ocean in order to compensate for the deep water formation occurring in polar regions.
-This signifies that water leaves the layer h and hence Q < 0 in (6.58).
+This signifies that water leaves the layer h and hence Q < 0 in (6.70).
 Analogously, Table 6.2 can be compiled.